 But so what?
 We know so much now of where we come from, of how our ancestors got from one place to another, and how they met and mixed with each other to create the perfect recipe of circumstances that led directly to our own creation.
 We are made aware of the fact that without these countless, seemingly random acts of life that preceded us, we would quite simply not exist.
 We have connected and collated information with our relatives around the globe to paint a picture of our shared histories that is more complete and comprehensive than we could have imagined just a couple of decades ago.
 Humanity now has the power to know more about our own genesis than any single generation in history.
 So then why, I must ask, do we still feel such a longing to know more?
 Why does the picture, so full of history, still feel so incomplete?

 I can credit my middle school science class for starting my family down its journey with genealogy.
-As many around the world were probably tasked to do at one point or another throughout their upbringing, I was asked to talk with my parents and grandparents about my family.
-I asked about their lives, what it was like growing up, and then ultimately, I asked them about their own parents and grandparents.
+As many around the world were probably tasked to do at one point or another, I was asked to talk with my parents and grandparents about my family.
+I inquired about their lives, what it was like growing up, and then ultimately, about their own parents and grandparents.
 I began to piece together the first, burgeoning steps of our family’s history.
-In the decades that followed, my dad and his brother took my sapling, with many of its branches bare (or barely holding on to a single leaf) and with endless hours of love and care, built what is now a thorough, comprehensive and truly impressive catalog of my family history.
-Some of the highlights include: mapping my direct paternal line to a Viking from 1080 AD; the realization that my mom had three distinct relatives all connected to the Mayflower; and the recognition that our family held other influential positions in our country’s young history, mostly as generals in war and politicians during peacetime.
+In the decades that followed, my dad and his brother took my sapling, many of its branches bare, and with endless hours of love and care, built what is now a thorough, comprehensive and truly impressive catalog of my family history.
+Some of the highlights include: mapping my direct paternal line to a Viking from 1080 AD; the realization that my mom had three distinct relatives all independently connected to the Mayflower; and the recognition that our family held other influential positions in our country’s young history, mostly as generals in war and politicians during peacetime.
 I now knew, precisely, where I came from.

 I was home.